Email FacebookTwitterMenu burgerClose thin

 How Risk and Return Are Defined

-The level of risk that investors take on is determined by how much money they could lose on their original investment.
-Risk can refer to both the possibility of a loss and the magnitude of that loss.
+Investment risk usually refers to uncertainty about outcomes, including the possibility of losses and how large those losses could be.
 For example, when an investor calls a particular investment “high-risk,” they might mean that there is a good chance you will lose money, that there is some chance you will lose all of your money or both.

 Your return is the amount of money you expect to get back from an investment over the amount that you initially put in.
-An investment has posted a return if it generates even a single penny more than your initial investment.
+An investment has a positive return if it ends above its starting value after accounting for income distributions.
 Though a return can also refer to the amount of money lost if you express it as negative numbers.
 Regardless, returns are generally expressed as percentages of original investments.

-When an investment functions well, risk and return should highly correlate.
+Over long periods, investors often demand higher expected returns for taking on more risk, especially risk that can’t be diversified away.
 The higher an investment’s risk, the greater its potential returns should be.
 By contrast, a very safe (low-risk) investment should generally offer low returns.
 This is due to bidding mechanics in the marketplace.

 Let’s say Bond A and Bond B are two potential investments.
 For Bond A, investors have a 10% chance of nonpayment.
 Bond B has a 50% chance of loss.
 Absent any other information, investors will choose Bond A because this offers them a better chance to keep their money.
 To compete, Bond B has to raise the interest rates that it offers until this return outweighs the risk of nonpayment.
 At that point Bond B can attract investors despite its higher risk.